nickgaya/autohalt/README.md

 * **Twitch**: When viewing VODs, prevents the next video from autoplaying by clicking the "More Suggestions" button.

+* **Vimeo**: Turns the "Autoplay next video" toggle to off.
+The user can manually re-enable autoplay by clicking the toggle again.

 * **Gfycat**: Turns the "Autoplay Related GIFs" switch to off.
 The user can manually re-enable autoplay by clicking the switch again.